scorhub/pokemonGo-wants-webApp/readme.md

 - Variant Want (for variants, i.e. Castform's weather variants)
 - Costume Want (for event-based costume variants, i.e. Pikachu in Mimikyu costume)
 - Shiny Want

-## Version

-The app is currently labeled as version 0.5, as it does not yet have all the basic features as I would it like to have (as listed in Upcoming Features)

 ## Frameworks and Dependencies